LocalCart/LocalCart/README.md

 C. Resolve List checking
 15. Go to the View Shopping List menu.
 16. On any existing or new list, use Item Name field and Add Item button to add text-only items to the list.
-Make sure that these search queries have relevant entries in the inventories constructed earlier (otherwise the search algroithm will not return results for those items without matches)
+Make sure that these search queries have relevant entries in the inventories constructed earlier (otherwise the search algorithm will not return results for those items without matches)
 17. Input a Location in the Location field at the bottom of the Shopping List menu and then select resolve list.
 18. If the search algorithm finds a matching local store item, the items will be replaced with the best choice.
 Otherwise, an error will display.

 D. Store and Review checking
 19. Select the store name in any search result to open a new tab to that store.
 20. On this page, you can view the inventory of the selected store and add items to the cart.
-21. Select on the Reviews tab and leave a review.
+21. Select the Reviews tab and leave a review.
 The review requires a rating number as well.